xbony2/Bitm/README.md

 Bitm
 ====

-My mod.
+Xbony's mod.
 Code is provided for educational purposes and bug fixing.